ing-bank/ginerr/v2/README.md

 ## 👷 V2 migration guide

+V2 of this library changes the interface of all the methods to allow contexts to be passed to handlers.
+This allows you to add additional data to the final response.

+The interface changes are as follows.

 - `RegisterErrorHandler` and all its variants take a context as a first parameter in the handler, allowing you to pass more data to the response
+- `RegisterErrorHandler` and all its variants require the callback function to return `(int, any)` instead of `(int, R)`, removing the unnecessary generic
 - Both `NewErrorResponse` and `NewErrorResponseFrom` take a context as a first parameter, this could be the request context but that's up to you

 ## ⬇️ Installation